mdarora/BookStore_project/README.txt

 	-Added Admin area and copied same view files as last Area, not showing errors , actually not showing anything 0349
-	-I doubt the last slide when it says delete controllers folder, but deleting it anyway because its clearly written their
+	-I doubt the last slide when it says delete controllers folder, but deleting it anyway because its clearly written their 0510
+	-Added route attribute to home controller in customer area to access index page from base url in the browser -this is the solution of that blank page in browser